monadicstack/respond/README.md

 // Responds w/ a 204 and no body. response.NoContent()

+// Responds w/ a 304 and no body. response.NotModified()

 // Responds w/ a 307-style redirect to the given URL response.Redirect("https://google.com?q=", searchText)